Parallelized Givens Ansatz for Molecular ground-states: Bridging Accuracy and Efficiency on NISQ Platforms: Methodology

 \subsubsection{Preparing the Givens ansatz for an arbitrary active space}

 After successfully demonstrating the construction of a four-qubit Givens ansatz for a system with two molecular orbitals and two particles, we extend our approach to a general active space comprising of $2N$ electrons and $M$ molecular orbitals, denoted by AS($2N$e, $M$o).
 Without loss of generality, we fix the number of $\alpha$- and $\beta$-spin electrons to be equal i.e., $N_{\alpha}=N_{\beta}=N$.
-Since each molecular orbital can occupy two electrons of different spins, we have $M$ $\alpha$-spin and $M$ $\beta$-spin orbitals.
-Out of these $M$ spin orbitals (of any spin), let $M_{occ}$ of them are occupied and $M_{vir}$ are unoccupied (or virtual) orbitals, i.e., $M_{occ}+M_{vir}=M$.
-Now, for each spin, since we have $N$ electrons that can be filled among $M$ orbitals, the number of possible electronic configurations is equal to $M \choose N$.
-Similarly, the total number of possible configurations that can be generated with $2N$ electrons and $2M$-spin orbitals is
+In section \ref{supp-sec: Number of possible excitations}, we present the equations for finding the number of possible electronic excitations of each order (say, single, double, etc.) in a given active space AS($2N$e, $M$o).